Inside CTR Food Works, Atlanta’s New Food Hall

 Patty & Franks

 If you’re a burger person, Patty & Frank’s is your first stop at CTR Food Works.
-Two smashed beef patties stacked with American cheese, shredded iceberg, sliced red onion, tomato, and Patty Sauce, with pickles on the side — tender, juicy, and hitting that classic burger spot.
-Don’t sleep on the hot dogs either; the P&F Frank is made with 100% natural Piedmontese beef and topped with citrus-cabbage slaw, pickled jalapeños, Feltman’s mustard, mint, and chile shake.
+Get two smashed beef patties stacked with American cheese, shredded iceberg, sliced red onion, tomato and Patty Sauce, with pickles on the side.
+It’s tender, juicy and hits that classic burger spot.
+Don’t sleep on the hot dogs either; the P&F Frank is made with 100% natural Piedmontese beef and topped with citrus-cabbage slaw, pickled jalapeños, Feltman’s mustard, mint and chile shake.
 The whole concept was developed in collaboration with Andrew Zimmern

 Mimi’s Taqueria